Lap76/Takistan-Life/Takistan_Life_Rules.md

 4. PMCs must obey the New Life Rule.
 Once they die they return to normal PMC status.

 5. PMCs cannot commit crimes while not in contract.

+6. PMCs cannot sell their equipment/guns/vehicles to others.